lnbits/lnbits/docs/guide/faq.md

 </details>

 <details><summary>Funding source is in a cloud</summary>
   <p>This means that you might not have access to some files which would allow certain administrative functions.
-E.g. on <a href="https://voltage.cloud/">Voltage</a> lnd.conf cannot be edited.
-Payments from your node to LNbits wallets can therefore not be configurated in this case atm so you will need to take an extra wallet to send from node->wallet x->LNbits wallet (only) for the initial funding of the wallet.</p>
+E.g. on <a href="https://voltage.cloud/">Voltage</a> lnd.conf can not be edited.
+Payments from your node to LNbits wallets can therefore not be configurated in this case atm so you will need to take an extra wallet to send from funding source->wallet x->LNbits wallet (only) for the initial funding of the wallet.</p>
 </details>

 <details><summary>LNbits via clearnet domain</summary>
-  <p><a href="https://github.com/TrezorHannes/Dual-LND-Hybrid-VPS">Step by step guide how to convert your Tor only node</a> into a clearnet node for LNbits accessible over https.</p>
+  <p><a href="https://github.com/TrezorHannes/Dual-LND-Hybrid-VPS">Step by step guide how to convert your Tor only node</a> into a clearnet node to make apps like LNbits accessible via https.</p>
 </details>

-<details><summary>What funding sources are available for LNbits?</summary>
+<details><summary>Which funding sources can I use for LNbits?</summary>
   <p>There are several ways to run a LNbits instance funded from different sources.
-Important is to choose a source that have good liquidity and good connections if you plan to use that LNbits for public services, so your users payments would not fail.</p>
+It is importan to choose a source that has a good liquidity and good peers connected.
+If you use LNbits for public services your users´ payments can then flow happily in both directions.</p>
-  <p>The <a href="http://docs.lnbits.org/guide/wallets.html">LNbits manual</a> shows you which sources you can use and how to configure each: CLN, LND, LNPay, Cliche, OpenNode.</p>
+  <p>The <a href="http://docs.lnbits.org/guide/wallets.html">LNbits manual</a> shows you which sources can be used and how to configure each: CLN, LND, LNPay, Cliche, OpenNode as well as bots.</p>
 </details>

 <!--Later to be added